polyaxon/polyaxon/site/docs/management/ui/users.md

 ![tokens-default](../../../../content/images/dashboard/users/tokens-default.png)

 Each token can be managed, deleted, refreshed, or regenerated:

 ![tokens-default](../../../../content/images/dashboard/users/tokens-management.png)

-Each token can restricted to specific services and have specific scopes:
+Each token can be restricted to specific services and specific scopes:

 ![tokens-default](../../../../content/images/dashboard/users/tokens-scope.png)